๐ŸŽ‰ Premium Proxies ยท 3-Day Free TrialClaim Now โ†’

 If the DNS server IPs in the results belong to your ISP's network range, a DNS leak is confirmed.
 Identify the ISP range by performing a reverse PTR lookup on the returned IP or querying a BGP route database such as bgp.he.net.
 If the results show your proxy provider's resolver or your configured DoH provider, the DNS routing is working correctly.

-• What Causes DNS Leaks in Proxy Configurations {#causes-of-dns-leaks}
+What Causes DNS Leaks in Proxy Configurations

 DNS leaks in proxy setups arise from five distinct sources, each requiring a different fix.
 The most common cause is client-side hostname resolution before the proxy connection is established, which occurs when the connection scheme is socks5:// rather than socks5h://.
 Identifying the correct root cause before applying a fix prevents misdirected effort and leaves leaks active.